Indian Himalayan Region: Ladakh Range

-To the north of the Leh lies the Ladakh Range and it is an important part of the Trans-Himalayan range that merges with the Kailash Range in Tibet.
-Here the important passes are the famous Khardung La, and Digar La, which lie to the northeast of Leh.
+To the north of the Leh lies the Ladakh Range which is an important part of the Trans-Himalayan range that merges with the Kailash Range in Tibet.
+Here, the important passes are the famous Khardung La, and Digar La, which lie to the northeast of Leh.

 Zanskar Range

 The Zanskar Range lies to the north of the main Himalaya.
-It acts as a backbone of Ladakh south of the Indus River, extending from the ridges beyond Lamayuru in the west across the Zanskar region; there it is divided from the main Himalaya by the Stod, Tsarap and Zanskar valleys.
-On the east of the Zanskar region the range continues through the Lahaul and Spiti district of Himachal Pradesh.
+It acts as a backbone of Ladakh south of the Indus River, extending 250 km from the Karcha (Suru) River near Kargil in the northwest to Tso Kar in the southeast.
+The range separates Indus Valley from the Zanskar Valley.
+It is divided from the main Himalaya by the Stod, Tsarap and Zanskar valleys.
 Some of the main passes are the Fatu La, on the Leh-Srinagar road, while the main trekking passes into the Zanskar valley are Singge La, the Cha Cha La and the Rubrang La.